 What material do you need?

 Above all you need some kind of dictionary.
-Every once in a while I have to teach other classes than mine and find people without dictionary.
-Not because it is their first day or week but because they are too expensive (the dictionaries, not the people), too heavy or they simply “forgot” them at home.
+Back in the days, when I was still teaching groups, every once in a while I had to teach classes other than my own and I came across German learners without any dictionary.
+Not because it was their first day or week but because they said they were too expensive (the dictionaries, not the people), too heavy or they simply “forgot” them at home.
 Some come with very tiny books lacking a lot of elementary vocabulary needed even for the first months.
-We are not talking about rare cases, I would actually say in the lower levels such as German for beginners these students make up to 1/4 of the class.
+We are not talking about rare cases, I would actually say in the lower levels such as German for beginners these students made up to 1/4 of the class.
 Imagine a plumber coming to your house trying to fix your pipes with his Bob the builder toolkit made of finest plastic.
 What results would you expect?
 The same is valid for German learning.
 There’s only a few tools needed, make sure they are of the best quality available.
 Electronic devices are a gift to the language learner.
 So are apps for smartphones.
 Make use of them.
 Second important material is a workbook.
-Usually the school or the tutor provide you with the working material, of course they will charge you one way or the other, but still… But the book should be userfriendly.
+A good school or German tutor should provide you with any necessary working material, of course they will charge you one way or the other, but still… But the book should be user-friendly.
 Could you use it to study at home or would you need a teacher to explain the exercises and the grammar?
-Does it come with an answer key and CD or at least MP3?
-Is there a glossary available?
+Does it come with an answer key audio?
+Is there a glossary for your language or at least English available?
 That would speed up the vocabulary learning quite a bit.
 Are the texts interesting enough to keep you interested (most probably not really due to the generality of the subjects, but having no other option)?

 Last but not least I strongly recommend to get good grammar books.
-With our German learning material you will get explanation in your native-language, so you at least have a chance to understand the underlying structure of the German language.
 And maybe one book explaining your native language’s grammar to you, so you can compare phenomena with German in case you think your native grammar skills are weak.
 This makes an invaluable toolkit for many students.
 If you are serious about studying or working in Germany, find out where you are heading to and then plan your route and make sure you have the resources needed.
-Gute Fahrt.

 smarterGerman’s grammar courses are excellent tools to accompany your German language classes.
 Just click on the image below to find out more.